 Overwatch 2 tends to not keep its promise and lets its player base down for absolutely no reason.

-In recent news, Blizzard decided to completely ditch the Overwatch League, one thing that made Overwatch players still being tied to the game, to at least see how the competitive league is up to.
-After this decision, the game was deemed to be completely abandoned and it is unknown what Blizzard will do with the franchise.
-So much so that, they have been not fixing a map-related bug for a month despite people’s never-ending reports on it.
+In recent news, Blizzard decided to completely ditch the Overwatch League, one thing that made Overwatch players still be tied to the game, to at least see how the competitive league is up to.
+After this decision, the game was deemed to be completely abandoned, and it is unknown what Blizzard will do with the franchise.
+So much so that they have not been fixing a map-related bug for a month despite people’s never-ending reports on it.

-In the Rome-based Colosseo map, there happens to be a one-pixel-wide gap right outside the spawn of defenders.
+In the Rome-based Colosseum map, there happens to be a one-pixel-wide gap right outside the spawn of defenders.
 If you happen to dash, jump, or roll into it, you get stuck, unable to move unless someone from another team decides to change your coordinates with their ultimates or abilities.
-This whole being stuck business could occur during a casual skirmish, or at the overtime of a competitive match.
+This whole being stuck business could occur during a casual skirmish or at the end of a competitive match.
 Even with all the efforts of forum posts and video evidence, Blizzard still hasn’t made a move on fixing it yet.